-Utilizing project accounting software for architects offers a solution to this complex business issue.
+Utilizing project accounting software for architects might solve this complex business issue.
 This type of accounting treats each project as its own business with income and expenses related to that project only.
-Project accounting allows you to manage the profit margins of each specific endeavor, lessening the likelihood of unnecessary and wasteful spending.
+Project accounting allows you to manage the profit margins of each specific endeavor, thus aiding to lessen the likelihood of unnecessary and wasteful spending.

 Frequency of Reporting

-Project accounting gives you the ability to produce reports whenever necessary to consult with design managers and clients—being able to have financial information whenever needed offers the opportunity to make financial decisions quickly regarding the progress of each specific project.
+Project accounting gives you the ability to produce reports whenever necessary, to consult with design managers and clients.
+Having financial information whenever needed offers the opportunity to make financial decisions quickly regarding the progress of each specific project.
 On top of this, there is more efficiency in the office.
 If financial information is constantly being managed, it prevents employees from having to stop working on other matters to prepare financial reports.
-Being able to analyze finances with the push of a button can change the efficiency position of a company quickly.
+Being able to analyze finances with the push of a button can improve the efficiency position of a company quickly.

 Tracking of Tax Information

 When it comes to advancing your architecture firm’s accounting, saving money is one thing, and tax planning is another.
 You can make every effort possible to pay the least amount of money for supplies and other necessary costs and spend all of that saved money on taxes.
-Understanding your tax liability per job and overall will help you make better purchase and hiring decisions in your company.
+Understanding your tax liability per job as well as overall can help you make better purchase and hiring decisions in your company.
 There is little worse in business than being unprepared to pay an enormous tax bill.